Plea deal reached in ND oil patch shooting

-The Williston Herald reports that Lamont pleaded guilty Friday to felony charges of manslaughter and reckless endangerment.
-The terrorizing charges remain the same.
+Lamont pleaded guilty Friday to felony charges of manslaughter and reckless endangerment, and the terrorizing charges remained unchanged, the Williston Herald reported.